 Best for: adventurous types - it's one of the best beaches for surfing.

-If you’re looking for a white sandy beach with plenty of space to relax, then look no further.
-As the largest beach in the Balearics, it has 7km of sand on which to sip cocktails and soak up the sun.
+If you’re looking for a white sandy beach with plenty of space to relax, Playa de Alcudia is an excellent choice.
+As the largest beach in the Balearics, it boasts 7km of sand on which to sip cocktails and soak up the sun, making it one of the top beaches in Alcudia.
 The end closest to the resort is where you’ll find most of the beach’s facilities… and crowds.
-Head towards Playa de Muro for a much quieter experience.

 Our tip: look for offers on water sports such as jet skis, pedalos, speed or banana boats, for a break from sunbathing.